jrpool/rallytree/README.md

 # Version notes

+Version 1.9.1 increases the modularization of the application by moving two additional operation-specific blocks of code from `index.js` to the operation-specific code files.

 Version 1.9.0 modularizes the code by moving the operation routines into distinct operation modules, such as `copyTree.js`.
 For each operation request, only that operation’s module is imported.
 Some bugs in the previous `master` branch are also corrected.
 In case of undiscovered bugs or incompatibilities, the previous `master` branch has been preserved as the `unitary` branch.

 Version 1.8.2 improves and corrects some operation reports and pervasively refactors the code in the `index.js` file.
 In case of undiscovered bugs or incompatibilities, the previous `master` branch has been preserved as the `oldmaster` branch.